gruelbox/orko-wiki/Roadmap.md

 **Bug fixes:**

- - Fixed bug where zero balances on Bittrex would should as loading.
+ - [bittrex] Fixed bug where zero balances would should as loading.
+ - [bitfinex] Fixed NPE exceptions and blocked updates when there are stop-limit orders on the exchange (XChange)

 **Developer quality-of-life:**